 How to Join a LinkedIn Group

-When you look at the LinkedIn groups out there, one of the most important things to keep in mind is that you should join only groups that are relevant to you.
-Although you might think it's fun to join another LinkedIn alumni association group besides your alma mater, it won’t really help you in the long run.
-When you’re proactive and plan to seek out a LinkedIn group to join, it's good to have a purpose in mind.
+When you look at the LinkedIn groups out there, one of the most important things to keep in mind is that you should join only those groups that are relevant to you.
+Although you might think it’s fun to join another alumni association group besides your alma mater, it won’t really help you in the long run.

-You’re taken to the Groups Directory page on LinkedIn.
+You’re taken to your Groups page on LinkedIn.

 Use keywords to describe the group that interests you.
-Say, for example, that you’re looking to join a group that promotes or encourages public speaking.
-Just enter public speaking into the text box.
+If you’re looking to join a group that promotes or encourages public speaking, for example, type public speaking into the text box.

-Go through the results list, and read the descriptions of each group on the list.
-If you need more information about the group, click the Owner’s name to see his profile and send him a message requesting a few details about the group.
+Go through the results list and read the descriptions of each group on the list.
+If you need more information about the group, click the group name to see that group’s summary page, which contains the group’s contact e-mail, owner information, and member count.
+From this page, you can also contact the group owner and send him a message requesting a few details about the group.

 4Click the Join button to join the LinkedIn group.

 That’s it!
 You see a confirmation message and you’re taken back to that group’s home page.
 Depending on the requirements for membership, your request may be sent to the group manager for manual approval, instead of getting immediately approved, and if that occurs, you are returned to your Groups page from Step 1.
 As mentioned before, your request may not be approved depending on the criteria for that group.